 5. Third-Party Broker

-You will first have to create an account, send the required identification documents, and then deposit the bitcoin into your account.
+You will first have to create an account, send the required identification documents, and deposit the bitcoin into your account.
 Once the broker has received the BTC, you can cash out to fiat money through a bank transfer.

 Most platforms allow you to cash out with just the bank account you used to deposit the funds, which means you need to deposit a small amount of fiat money first to make a withdrawal.
 Although this step slows down transactions, it is used to prevent money laundering and comply with international AML regulations.

 How long it takes to cash out depends on the platform you use and the country in which you reside, and it can take from one to five days.
 When changing bitcoin to USD, brokers use SWIFT.
 Payment methods like SEPA are used if you are in the EU and ask for payments in euros.
 Some third-party exchanges also accept PayPal withdrawals, which can speed up the process.

 Regarding safety and security, third-party options are a good bet as they are always secure and have safety measures.
 Although it may take longer to receive your funds, it is an excellent option to secure your transactions.